 Various classroom materials focusing on water issues are available to teachers throughout Santa Barbara County.
 These materials are free of charge to Santa Barbara County teachers and students, unless otherwise noted.
 Most items are available to download from this site or can be mailed to you from the Santa Barbara County Water Agency.
-To place an order, please call (805) 568-3541, download an order form or contact the number listed for each item.
-If you are outside of Santa Barbara County, many materials are available through the California Department of Water Resources water education webpage.
+To place an order, please fill out an order form and send it via email.
+If you are outside of Santa Barbara County, many materials are provided by the California Department of Water Resources.

 California Education and the Environment Initiative Curriculum and Project WET Activity Correlations for Grades K-12

 Drought, Watersheds, and Water Science in Santa Barbara County

 Join the adventures of Team H2O as they learn about Santa Barbara's water supplies, water pollution, and how to protect our water resources.
 Download the comic book, worksheets, and bookmarks or contact us for FREE printed materials for your class.

 - Water Cycle Coloring Sheet- Color Black and White